 Small-scale project data provides valuable information regarding specific formations that have not yet been evaluated for CO2 storage.
 Small-scale projects focus on the following research objectives:

-- Confirm storage resources and injectivity estimates for candidate storage target formations.
+- Confirm storage resources and injectivity estimates for target reservoirs.

-- Develop guidelines for well completion, operations, and abandonment to maximize CO2 storage potential and mitigate any potential release.
+- Develop guidelines for well completion, operations, and abandonment in order to maximize CO2 storage potential and mitigate release.

-- Satisfy the regulatory permitting requirements for small-scale CCS projects.
+- Satisfy the regulatory requirements for small-scale CCS projects.

-- Gather information to improve estimates for storage capacity that could be used to update regional and national storage resource and capacity estimates.
+- Gather field data to improve estimates for storage capacity that could be used to update regional and national storage resource and capacity estimates.